RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 [Back to Top](#overview)

-You are going to debug the batch Bankdemo application.
+You will debug the batch Bankdemo application.

 **Important:** You need Enterprise Developer or Enterprise Developer for z Systems to debug applications as this feature is not supported in Enterprise Developer Connect.